 Andrew G. Lee, MD, at the 2025 ASRS annual meeting in California.

-As part of the 2025 American Society of Retina Specialist annual meeting, Andrew G. Lee, MD, was invited to give a talk titled, "What Every Retina Doctor Needs to Know About Neuro-ophthalmology."
+As part of the 2025 American Society of Retina Specialists annual meeting, Andrew G. Lee, MD, was invited to give a talk titled "What Every Retina Doctor Needs to Know About Neuro-ophthalmology."
 Following his presentation, Modern Retina had the chance to speak with Lee about what he shared and the field of neuro-ophthalmology.

 Note: The following conversation has been lightly edited for clarity.